Middlesex Town Meeting 2026

 WHAT ABOUT BALLOT VOTING?

 In Middlesex, a pre-printed Australian ballot is used to vote for town officers and school-related matters.
-Find info about candidates running for town office here.
+You can read sample ballots at the Middlesex Town website.

 WILL THERE BE A TOWN MEETING SUPPER?

 Yes!
-After the meeting is over, all are encouraged to stay at the school for a delicious Town Meeting Spaghetti Supper with salad, fresh Red Hen bread, and a variety of desserts.
-Thanks to the Middlesex Community Fund, dinner is free for all; any who wish to make a donation will benefit the Community Fund.
+Directly after Town Meeting is over, all are encouraged to stay at the school for a free, delicious Town Meeting Supper with lasagna, salad, fresh Red Hen bread, and a variety of desserts.
+(Vegetarian, GF and dairy-free options will be available.)
+Thanks to the Middlesex Community Fund, dinner is free for all!
+Any who wish to make a donation will benefit the Community Fund.

-You’re also invited to show off your cooking talents by bringing your favorite treat offering for the dessert potluck!
+Calling all bakers and treat-makers!
+You’re invited to show off your creative talents by bringing your favorite offering for the dessert potluck!

 • WHAT IF I NEED A RIDE TO TOWN MEETING?